 Liquidity stress testing is a useful risk management tool that assists the Company in identifying potential vulnerabilities in its liquidity position under stressed conditions.
-In this regard, the Company applies stress tests to its liquidity position as follows:

-- On a monthly basis, the impact of certain market shocks on the available liquidity are determined. - On a quarterly basis, the Company's liquidity position is subjected to stress tests and scenario analyses.
+In this regard, on a quarterly basis, the Company's liquidity position is subjected to stress tests and scenario analysis.

-Adequate stresses and scenarios are set by the Management Risk Committee, taking the Company's current and expected exposure to liquidity risk into account.
+Adequate stresses and scenarios are set by the Management Risk Committee based upon respective recommendations of the Company's CRO in close collaboration with the Head of Accounting and Financial Reporting, taking the Company's current and expected exposure to liquidity risk into account.

-In addition to the above as part of the Company's regular planning exercises, liquidity projections are produced based on expected and stressed sales, surrenders, investment growth rates and operating expenses which cover a period of three years.
+In addition to the above, as part of the Company's regular planning exercises, liquidity projections are produced based on expected and stressed sales, surrenders, investment growth rates and operating expenses.
 These liquidity projections, incorporating base and stressed conditions, constitute AGL's primary planning tool to assess the Company's liquidity position over the medium to long term.
 The Company targets a liquidity position such that no liquidity shortfalls are anticipated in these projections.

-If the assessments a bove reveal a potential liquidity shortfall or a potential breach of the Company's risk appetite the Company initiates actions to restore sufficient liquidity availability.
+If the assessments above reveal a potential liquidity shortfall or a potential breach of the Company's Risk Appetite the Company initiates actions to restore sufficient liquidity availability.

-There have been no material changes to how AGL assesses liquidity risk during 2019.
+There have been no changes to how AGL assesses liquidity risk during 2020.